Accreditation and approvals

 Erikson Institute is accredited by the Higher Learning Commission and is a member of the North Central Association, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411, (800) 621-7440, www.ncahigherlearningcommission.org.
 Accreditation is limited to master’s degrees and certificates in fields related to child development and early childhood education (including Bilingual/ESL certificate) and the Master of Social Work.

-Erikson Institute is authorized by the Illinois Board of Higher Education to grant the M.S. in Child Development, the M.S. in Early Childhood Education Leading to Teacher Licensure, and the M.S. in Early Childhood Education (Online), and the Master of Social Work.
+Erikson Institute is authorized by the Illinois Board of Higher Education to grant the M.S. in Child Development, the M.S. in Early Childhood Education Leading to Teacher Licensure, the M.S. in Early Childhood Education (Online), and the Master of Social Work.

 Erikson’s M.S. in Early Childhood Education Leading to Teacher Licensure is approved by the Illinois State Board of Education.